-1. Cover As determined by the Vendor; however, must be clearly labeled "RFP - Ministry of National Security Electronic Monitoring Solution" 2.
+1. Cover As determined by the Vendor; however, must be clearly labeled 1.
+Cover "RFP - Ministry of National Security Electronic Monitoring Solution" 2.
 Table of Contents Should indicate Contents of the Proposal by page number.
-3. Letter of Transmittal Provides identifying information about the Vendor (see "Proposal Requirements - General", page 31 of the RFP) 4.
-Proposal Form See Appendix 'B' to the RFP.
-5. Executive Summary A brief, high-level synopsis of the Vendor's responses to the RFP.
+3. Letter of Transmittal Provides identifying information about the Vendor (see "Proposal Requirements - General", page 36 of the RFP) 4.
+Proposal Form See Appendix 'B' to the RFP. • ·· 5.
+Executive Summary A brief, high-level synopsis of the Vendor's responses to the RFP.
 Provides a brief overview of the proposal as well as identifying the main features and benefits of the proposed work.
-6. Introduction Introduces the reader to the Vendor and to the approach and structure of the proposal.
-7. Approach and Describes the manner in which the Vendor proposes to do the Methodology work.
-Should also indicate the Vendor's Bahamian partner, or the Vendor's plan to establish a presence in The Bahamas, as well as the split in work and responsibilities between the Vendor and its partner/Bahamian presence.
+6. Introduction Introduces the reader to the Vendor and to the approach and structure of the proposal. the proposal.
+7. Approach and Describes the manner in which the Vendor proposes to do the work.
+Should Methodology also indicate the Vendor's Bahamian partner, or the Vendor's plan to establish a presence in The Bahamas, as well as the split in work and responsibilities between the Vendor and its partner/Bahamian presence.
 The Vendor must show proof of its authority to operate in The Bahamas i.e. Business License, etc.) 8.
-Table of Requirements The Vendor's response to the Table of Requirements (ToR) contained in the RFP.
-Each of the functional features in the ToR should be addressed.
-Vendor should indicate if the feature indicated is part of the base functionality of their COTS solution or part of the scaleable features of their proposal.
-Vendors should provide manuals for their systems/COTS solutions.
-Requirements indicated in the ToR should be cross-referenced to these manuals, by page number, to clearly indicate how the proposed solution will address the requirement.
+Table of Requirements The Vendor's response to the Table of Requirements (T of R) contained in o.
+Table of Requirements the RFP.
+Each of the functional features in the T of R should be addressed.
+Vendor should indicate if the feature indicated is part of the base functionality of their COTS solution or part of the scalable features of their proposal.
+Vendors should provide manuals for their systems/COT'S solutions.
+Requirements indicated in the T of R should be cross-referenced to these manuals, by page number, to clearly indicate how the proposed solution will address the requirement.